rmlibre/aiootp/aiootp/databases/README_DATABASES.rst

     assert new_db["lawyer"] is db["lawyer"]

+    # Or make namespaces out of databases for very efficient lookups ->

+    namespace = await new_db.ainto_namespace()

+    assert namespace.bitcoin = new_db["bitcoin"]

+    assert namespace.lawyer = new_db["lawyer"]

     # Delete a database from the filesystem ->

     await db.adelete_database()

-    # Initialization of a database object is more computationally expensive than entering its
+    # Initialization of a database object is more computationally expensive

-    # context manager.
-So keeping a reference to a preloaded database is a great idea, either
+    # than entering its context manager.
+So keeping a reference to a

-    # call ``asave`` / ``save`` periodically, or open a context with the reference whenever
+    # preloaded database is a great idea, either call ``asave`` / ``save``

+    # periodically, or open a context with the reference whenever wanting to

-    # wanting to capture changes to the filesystem ->
+    # capture changes to the filesystem ->

     async with new_db as db:

         print("Saving to disk...")

+    # Transparent and automatic encryption makes persisting sensitive

+    # information very simple.
+Though, if users do want to encrypt /

+    # decrypt things manually, then databases allow that too ->

+    data_name = "saturday clients"

+    clients = ["Tony", "Maria"]

+    encrypted = await db.aencrypt(filename=data_name, plaintext=clients)

+    decrypted = await db.adecrypt(filename=data_name, ciphertext=encrypted)

+    clients == decrypted

+ >>>True

     #